MickL/macos-keyboard-layout-german-programming/README.md

-# German programming keyboard layout for macOS
+# German keyboard layout for programming on macOS

 This keyboard layout will make your programming life **much** easier while keeping as many habits of German keyboard as possible!